znsio/perfiz/perfiz-config-syntax.markdown

                    #This is also the directory which contains your karate-config.js, Perfiz will make sure this file gets picked up by Karate Gatling
                    #Example: src/test/karateFeatures
 karateEnv: #This sets the karate.env.
 Provide any env that is defined in your karate-config.js that resides in the above "karateFeaturesDir"
-karateFeatures: #List of KarateFeatures which need to be run as Load Tests
+gatlingScenarios: #List of KarateFeatures which need to be run as Load Tests
   - karateFile: #Relative Path from the above karateFeaturesDir to a specific Karate Feature file
                 #Example: bookings/movies/reservation.feature, if your overall directory structure is <repo-root>/src/test/karateFeatures/bookings/movies/reservation.feature
-    gatlingSimulationName: #A name under which Gatling will aggregate test metrics, prefer a short descriptive name without spaces
+    gatlingScenarioName: #A name under which Gatling will aggregate test metrics, prefer a short descriptive name without spaces
                            #You will be able to access this in Grafana under the same name through InfluxDB DataSource
     loadPattern: #List of loads in the order that they need to be generated
       - patternType: #Modelled closely after Gatling - https://gatling.io/docs/current/general/simulation_setup/